 - Is this a child credit?

 - Funds are for child care expenses only.
 Grants are intended to help with child care costs so a student-parent can pursue their education at UC Davis.
 A "provider" must be someone other than the child's parent.

 - Do I just apply for current term?

 - For GSCCG, you may apply for the entire year (July -June) in the Summer or apply by term.
 Just be sure your child care provider indicates contracted care for the desired terms.

 - What are defined as the terms?

 - For students on the quarter system: Summer is July, Aug, Sept.
 Fall is October, November, December.
 Winter is January, February, March.
 Spring is April, May June.
 Please note that there is some generality to this as much some months do not actually have classes all month.
 (GSCCG $1100 per quarter)

 For students on the semester system: Professional programs with usually no summer enrollment or ASE employment.
 Fall is September, October, November, December.
 Spring is January, February, March, April, May.
 (GSCCG $1650 per semester).

 - Can I receive funds for terms which have passed?

 - No. You must apply before or during the term for which you are requesting funds.
 (We use official University calendar dates (the end of a term is defined as the last day as instruction).

 - What about summer terms?

 - Both grants are available for summer.
 Enrolled undergraduates must have a minimum of 6 credits for summer to qualify for CBCG.
-Graduate or Professional students must be officially enrolled at least 9 credits in at least one summer session, an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR (at least 25% appointment).
-Fellowship or outside internships are not considered employment for the summer grant.
+Graduate or Professional students must be enrolled full time or employed as an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR (at least 25% appointment).
+Fellowship or outside internships are not considered employment for summer GSCCG.